-Beginning in January 2025, on the third Saturday of each month we are inviting community members to present programs or projects in their fields of study.
+Beginning again in January 2026, on the third Saturday of each month, we are inviting community members to present programs or projects in their fields of study.
 These programs or projects should be family-friendly (though they may focus on a specific age range) and should focus on either science or art.

-STEAM Saturdays will run from 10:00-12:00 at Kaleidoscope Hancock (417 Quincy) and will include simultaneous programs: art will be in our Indigo classroom and science will be in our Thistle classroom.
+STEAM Saturdays are from 10:00-12:00 at Kaleidoscope Hancock (417 Quincy) and include simultaneous programs: art is in our Indigo classroom. and science is in our Thistle classroom.
 Families may move freely between the classrooms.

-Kaleidoscope staff will be available to assist, and will provide supplemental and complementary activities so that all family members can be engaged in age-appropriate projects.
+Kaleidoscope are available to assist, and provide supplemental and complementary activities so that all family members can be engaged in age-appropriate projects.

-This event will be free to anyone in the community, with optional donations to Kaleidoscope.
+This event is free to anyone in the community, with optional donations to Kaleidoscope.

 Catherine Hiltunen is the owner of Magic Kiln Studio in Hancock.
 Before opening the Magic Kiln, Catherine was an elementary school teacher in Texas.
 She has worked in the community for over 8 years providing a place where families can be creative.
 She has also coordinated with Great Explorations after school, summer programs to bring art projects to the schools, and has offered workshops and art classes through her studio.